merrymeerkat/ShortProblems/README.md

 # LeetCodeAnswers

-My answers to a selection of LeetCode problems.
-Written in OCaml.
+LeetCode does not currently support OCaml, so feel free to look here for some LeetCode solutions in this language.
+They seem to work :)

 (*need updates: container_highest, count_primes(::)*)